Technology transfer initiatives

 Techshare day 2019

-The event, whose recent editions were held with the collaboration of NETVAL, is intended to strengthen the relationship between universities, companies, and venture capital firms, with a view to developing the transfer of research results and relationships with the region.
+The event, whose recent editions were held with the collaboration of NETVAL, is intended to strengthen the relationship between universities, companies, and venture capital firms, with a view to fostering the technology transfer capabilities of the region.

-By connecting the supply of industrial patents to SMEs’ demand for innovation, businesses can analyse the details of patents, made available online through a dedicated platform, before directly meeting during the day with the inventors, over the course of one-to-one meetings, to discuss the advantages and applications of the technologies.
+By connecting the supply of industrial patents to SMEs’ demand for innovation, participating companies and ivnestors can analyse the details of patents, made available online through a dedicated platform, before directly meeting during the day with the inventors, over the course of one-to-one meetings, to discuss the advantages and applications of the technologies.